Hetalbenvirani/seng637-a2/Assignment2.md

 Javadoc allows developers to create Application Programming Interface (API) documentation within source code together with code itself.
 Creating the documentation and the code in the same location does not only improve communication between developers, maintainers and testers, but it also makes it simpler to keep the documentation up to date, and prevent potential redundancies and/or mistakes.
 For more information on Javadoc, see <https://www.oracle.com/technetwork/java/javase/documentation/javadoc-137458.html>

-## 1.5 **SYSTEM UNDER TEST**
+## 1.5 SYSTEM UNDER TEST

 The system to be tested for this lab is JFreeChart [3].
 JFreeChart is an open source Java framework for chart calculation, creation and display.
 This framework supports many different (graphical) chart types, including pie charts, bar charts, line charts, histograms, and several other chart types.
-To get started with the JFreeChart system, download the “JFreeChart v1.0.zip” file from Github repository ([./Assignment2-artifact.zip](Assignment02-artifact.zip)) and extract the entire archive to a known location.
+To get started with the JFreeChart system, download the “jfreechart-1.0.19.zip” file from Github repository ([./Assignment2-artifact.zip](Assignment02-artifact.zip)) and extract the entire archive to a known location.
 More information on how to get started with these files will be provided in the familiarization stage (Section 2.1).
 Note that the versions of JFreeChart distributed for this lab do not correspond with actual releases of JFreeChart.
 The versions have been modified for the purposes of this lab.

 The JFreeChart framework is intended to be integrated into other systems as a quick and simple way to add charting functionality to other Java applications.
 With this in mind, the API for JFreeChart is required to be relatively simple to understand, as it is intended to be used by many developers as an open source off-the-shelf framework.
 A snapshot of four different types of charts drawn using JFreeChart is shown in Figure 1.